 - customers should specify in advance if they wish us to reply (where possible) by email confirming that they understand and accept the risks involved in using email

 - in supplying information about market/price sensitive matters or well known individuals the use of email should be avoided.
-Rather, sensitive information should be sent via courier or post, see also ONSCG4600
+Rather, sensitive information should be sent by courier or post, see also ONSCG4600

-- customers should call the Southend Team if they have any doubts about the authenticity of an email received which claims to come from the Clearances Team.
+- customers should call the Leicester Non-statutory Clearances Team if they have any doubts about the authenticity of an email received which claims to come from the Clearances Team.